 Revelation 17:3; 21:10

-The Bible speaks about being ‘carried away’, using other terms, like ‘translation’, ‘translated’, ‘caught up’, and so on.
+The Bible speaks about being ‘carried away’, using other terms, like ‘translation’, ‘translated’, ‘caught up’, and so on, in respect to .

 We can ‘get carried away emotionally about something, or we can carry something away from one place to another.

 Written or spoken language can be translated into another language or dialect.
 When this happens, there is usually a unique change in sound and expression in the new language spoken.
-There is often a total change in place – geography and culture.
-But the meaning, hopefully, remains the same.
+But the meaning of the original and target language words, remains the same.